 Please note that this only serves as a guideline, and your individual terrain, riding style, body weight, weather, and preferences will ultimately dictate the best pressure.
 HED is not responsible for rim damage due to tire pressure that is too high or too low.
 Also note that MAXIMUM pressure and recommended pressure are not the same thing, and inflating your tires to the maximum pressure will typically result in a reduction in ride quality, safety, and overall speed.

-*NOTE: For 25mm-wide clincher aero disc wheels (Jet Plus Disc, Jet Disc BLACK, Jet Disc^2, the maximum tire pressure with TUBELESS tires is 80psi.
+*NOTE: For 25mm-wide clincher aero disc wheels (Jet Plus Disc rim brake, Jet Disc BLACK, and Jet Plus Disc disc brake), the maximum tire pressure with TUBELESS tires is 80psi.
 Max PSI value is for the narrowest tire listed.
-For wider tires run lower PSI
+For wider tires run lower PSI.

 ***Adding pressure for body weight: